marshall7m/terraform-aws-infrastructure-live-ci/README.md

 - If a path fails, tf destroy for all paths that have new providers/file
 - Get previous commit from finished and repeat tf destroy process
 - If previous commit == base, tf apply all on base

+if tf cloud, then remove -auto-approve to allow TF cloud to manage approvals

+set extra arg env var for each rollout|rollback assume the commmand is set

+Rollout Account
+Rollback SUCCESS|FAILURE paths (destroy new providers/files)

+Allow Options:
+    - Rollout Account with run-all apply with accont as path
+    - Run the base commit as a new commit within the PR Queue to allow tg plan-all to detect what paths to revert deployment

+If commit queue not empty
+    Pull commit from queue
+    If deployment type == Rollback: (defaults to rollout)
+        - Get paths with new providers/file
+        - Filter deploy stack with paths that have new providers/file If Rollback Stack is empty:
+            - Pull next commit from queue
+    if deployment type == Rollout:
+        - Run dependency logic to get next deploy stack else
+    Pull next PR

+NewProvidersBool on commit level to allow for easy rollback queue DeploymentType set for each commit object

+For Delete Files:
+    - Within Trigger SF:
+        - Use git to get deleted .hcl files
+        - Set SourceVersion to be BaseVersion
+        - Set TG cmd as apply -destroy or plan -destroy